CodeScop/Oge-Mai-Field-Guide/miniguide/shrineminiguide/shrineducks.md

-LAST UPDATED 23 MAR 2020
+LAST UPDATED 20 APR 2021

 Remember, to see the following, your avatar needs to be wearing the Ducks Time Bracelet, which can be purchased for 3 Shrine Tickets in the Shrine Bracelets area.